drshahizan/special-topic-data-engineering/materials/mongodb/submission/StaticIP/Report.md

 ### Functionalities

 The key functionalities of the system are as follows:

-1. **Create song and its ranking**: Admin add songs and its ranking into the system.
-2. **Read song ranking**: Admin can read the song ranking record.
-3. **Update song ranking**: Admin can update the song ranking and the song information.
-4. **Delete song ranking**: Admin can delete the song ranking record.
+Admin
+The admin can manage the questionnaire and exams by adding questions, subject, multiple options, choosing difficulties, and attachment files. , examination, preboard examinations, and results.
+The admin also has the permission of managing the users in the system.

+Teacher
+The teacher can manage the questionnaire and exams by adding questions, subject, multiple options, choosing difficulties, and attachment files. , examination, preboard examinations, and results.
+The teacher can also manage the preboard exams and view the students' result.

+Student
+The student can take the examinations and view their own results.

 ## Implementation
 ### Step 1: Dowload necessary tools and software